saeid-uot/Cloud_for_bigdata_ML_AI/week4/Titanic_example_gke/readme.md

 Before we start, we need to:

-* Using git or gh Clone this Repository on you Local and/or Compute Instance that you will spin up (all the content are in /week4/Titanic_example_gke)
+* Using git or gh Clone this Repository on you Local and/or Compute Instance that you will spin up (all the content are in /week4/Titanic_example_gke), If willing to install gh on linux use please refer to this instructions: https://github.com/cli/cli/blob/trunk/docs/install_linux.md

 * Use the data in train.csv